 Safety & Warning

-Boxer Tool is not liable to damages caused by alterations, changes, modifications, and/or repairs done to our finished goods or parts.
+Boxer Tool is not liable to damages caused by alterations, changes, modifications, and/or any other assemblies or repairs done to our finished goods or parts.
 All items and parts are for automotive vehicles.
-Do not use for aircrafts.
+Do not use for aircraft or marine powered vehicles.

 Check all applications industry and trade associations, federal regulations, state regulations, and local regulations.